notyourdaniels/tokopedia-play-clone/README.md

 # Tokopedia Play Clone

-This repository contains a backend server implementation for a video platform, inspired by Tokopedia Play for Generasi GIGIH 3.0.
-It allows users to interact with videos, comments, and products associated with the videos.
+This repository contains a backend and frontend server implementation for a video platform, inspired by Tokopedia Play for Generasi GIGIH 3.0.
+It uses MERN Stack (MongoDB, Express, ReactJS, Node.JS) with socket.io for real-time comment fetching.
+The UI uses chakra UI library.

 ## Database Structure